DanielYWoo/danielywoo.github.io/_posts/2020-02-02-cache-consistency-with-database.markdown

 <img src="/images/2020-02-02/concurrency_in_read_through.png" width="500px">

 Using a distributed lock can solve this but it's too expensive.
 A simple solution is to prevent T1 write stale data at step 7 by CAS.
-Most modern cache system supports CAS write (e.g. Redis Lua), we can use CAS write over a version column like this:
+Most modern cache system supports CAS write (e.g. Redis Lua), we can use CAS write with a version to ensure writing order like this (implemented in Redis with Lua):

 ```
 # Arguments